cnuernber/jarrow/README.md

 Overview
 --------

-**This is a fork that publishes jars to com.cnuernber/jarrow on clojars.**
+**This is a fork that publishes jars to com.cnuernber/jarrow on clojars.
+This is LGPL code so it is necessary users can replace this jar at a late-binding stage.**

 Jarrow is a lightweight java implementation for I/O of data stored